didi335/QuranTracer/README.md

 # Quran Tracer

 An iPad-optimized web app for tracing Arabic Quranic text.
 Designed for students learning to write Arabic script — load any surah, then trace over the verses with an Apple Pencil, finger, or mouse.
-Submisoin for Quran Foundation Hackathon 2026- Made by Khadijah, 16 year old devloper.
+Submisoin for Quran Foundation Hackathon 2026-Made by Khadijah, 16 year old devloper.

 🔗 **Live app:** https://qurantracer.net/